libplctag/protocol_toolkit/ev_loop_reqs.md

 # Event Loop Library Requirements Specification

-This specification describes the requirements for the Event Loop Library (`ev_loop.h`) - a simplified, background-threaded event loop API for network programming that replaces libuv with more streamlined usage.
+This specification describes the requirements for the Event Loop Library (`ptk_loop.h`) - a simplified, background-threaded event loop API for network programming that replaces libuv with more streamlined usage.

 ## Core Design Principles